UConn eliminates four sports in COVID-19 related budget cuts

 STORRS, Conn.
 (AP) — The University of Connecticut decided to eliminate four athletic teams as it deals with an expected budget deficit driven by issues related to the coronavirus pandemic.

-The school will continue to support the eliminated sports through the 2020-21 academic year, allowing athletes time to transfer or make other decisions, officials said.
+The school will continue to support the eliminated sports through the 2020-21 academic year, allowing the 124 affected athletes time to transfer or make other decisions, officials said.

 “While this is a painful decision, it is in the best interests of the long-term viability of UConn and of UConn athletics,” Katsouleas said.

-Note: This story has been corrected to show that UConn is going from 24 sports to 20, not 22 to 18.
-This reflects that indoor and outdoor track and field for both men and women are counted as separate sports.